 - 1 teaspoon baking soda

-- 2 cups all-purpose flour
+- 2 cups sifted all-purpose flour

-- ½ cup chocolate chips
+- ½ cup mini chocolate chips or nuts

-- Preheat oven to 350°.
+- Preheat oven to 375°.
 Spray a loaf pan with cooking spray.

 Nutritional information not guaranteed to be accurate